shahraj81/aida/tools/scorer/README.md

 # Introduction

-February 23, 2019
+February 24, 2019

 This document describes:

 	1. Usage of the Scorer,
 	2. How to generate the official scores for ZeroHop responses,
-	3. How to interpret scores output, and
+	3. How to interpret scores output,
-	4. How to read the debug file.
+	4. How to read the debug file,
+	5. Example submission and corresponding scores, and
+	6. Revision history

 # Usage of the Scorer